-Composition of the Board
+2. Composition of the Board

 Election of Board members is substantially the province of the Shareholders in general meeting.
-The Board currently consists of only executive directors.
+The Board currently consists of one Non-Executive Chairman and two Non-Executive Directors.
 As the Company's activities develop in size, nature and scope, the composition of the Board and the implementation of additional corporate governance policies and structures will be reviewed.